USC First Year Friendly Courses – Spring 2026 (updated October 15, 2025)

 This course analyses the basic setting, structure and dynamics of world politics with emphasis on current global problems, practices and processes.
 In doing so, it introduces the major theoretical approaches to international politics, and uses theory as a methodological tool for analyzing sources of change and causes of conflict and/or cooperation in the global arena.

-SC 1080 - ANIMAL BEHAVIOR 4 credits
+SC 1055 - INTRODUCTION TO BIODIVERSITY 4 credits

-USC GE Category Equivalency: CATEGORY D: Life Sciences
+USC Credit Equivalency: CATEGORY D: Life Sciences

-USC Course Equivalency: GEOL107
+USC Credit Equivalency: ECON203

-Course Fee: 20 euros
+Course Fee: 9

 EC 2020 - PRINCIPLES OF MACROECONOMICS 4 credits